YutaGoto/JumpKingPlus.github.io/_posts/2023-01-24-the-new-workshop.md

 It is possible to speedrun Jump King during this quote-on-quote beta of an update, but it's like playing Jump King on release, there aren't tools like JumpKingManager to let you train well one specific jump or a wind cycle.
 It's kind of awkward.

-That's why future interests are to **fix JumpKingManager and LiveSplits for Jump King** to work with the newest version of Jump King that way doing speedruns won't change a single bit.
+That's why future interests are to **fix JumpKingManager and LiveSplits for Jump King** to work with the newest version of Jump King, that way doing speedruns won't change a single bit.

 What will be an issue for the Speedrunning Moderation team are the **changes brought with Jump King relating to blocks**, such as low gravity and warp blocks.
 Warp blocks are following the new [v1.8.2 changes](/publicv182) and playing all levels with low gravity will be slightly slower than in JumpKingPlus, but more on that on the [Jump King Update Changelog]().